drawRect/Instagram_Stories/README.md

 <img src="https://github.com/drawRect/Instagram_Stories/blob/master/InstagramStories/Sample%20Screenshots/ig_home.png" width="233" height="483"> <img src="https://github.com/drawRect/Instagram_Stories/blob/master/InstagramStories/Sample%20Screenshots/snap_delete.png" width="233" height="483"> <img src="https://github.com/drawRect/Instagram_Stories/blob/master/InstagramStories/Sample%20Screenshots/demo.gif" width="233" height="483"> <img src="https://github.com/drawRect/Instagram_Stories/blob/master/InstagramStories/Sample%20Screenshots/xr-2.png" width="233" height="483">

 ## Features
-* Supports portrait orientation(only) in iPhone and all orientations in iPad.
+* Supports portrait orientation(only) in iPhone and all orientations on iPad.
 * Image Support
 * Video Support
 * Long press pause and play
 * Manual swipe between stories
-* Left tap and Right tap gestures to switch between snaps and stories
+* Left tap and Right-tap gestures to switch between snaps and stories
-* If there is no user interruption, it will automatically move to next snap or next story, once progress bar completes.
+* If there is no user interruption, it will automatically move to the next snap or next story, once the progress bar completes.
-* Image caching handled using NSCache
+* Image caching handled using NSCache.
-* Video caching handled in documents directory using FileManager.
+* Video caching is handled in the documents directory using FileManager.
-* User can define the snap index, from where they want to start the snap by setting the **handPickedSnapIndex** value.
+* Users can define the snap index, from where they want to start the snap by setting the **handPickedSnapIndex** value.
 In IGHomeController, when instantiating IGStoryPreviewController user can set this value.
-The below code is just reference and it has written in IGHomeController.
+The below code is just reference and it has been written in IGHomeController.

     `let storyPreviewScene = IGStoryPreviewController.init(stories: stories_copy, handPickedStoryIndex: indexPath.row-1,  handPickedSnapIndex: 2)`
 * Delete snap
 * Clear Image & Video Caches

 ## How To Use
-* Open the project(InstagramStories) folder.
+* Open the project(Instagram_Stories) folder.
 You can find the Source folder inside.
-* Drag and drop **Source** folder into your project.
+* Drag and drop the **Source** folder into your project.
-* In your project use same **IGStoryPreviewController**.
+* In your project, use the same **IGStoryPreviewController**.
-* But do not change default code what we have written inside IGStoryPreviewController.
+* But do not change the default code that we have written in IGStoryPreviewController.
 You can add code on top of that.
-* Also do not change collectionView custom cell.
+* Also do not change the collectionView custom cell.
 Use the same **IGStoryPreviewCell**.
 * Because all the functionalities are handled in the IGStoryPreviewCell only.
-* If there is any issue or stuck somewhere on configuring Source folder on your project, please raise issues on github.
-We will reply back as soon as possible.
+* If there is any issue or don't know how to configure the Source folder on your project, please raise Github's issues.
+We will reply as soon as possible.

 ## Requirements
 * iOS 10